sider/sider-docs/docs/custom-rules/goodcheck.md

 ## Rules & Examples
 Example rules can be copied and pasted into your `goodcheck.yml` file.
-For more information on setting up Goodcheck please see [basic instructions](#basic-instructions).
+For more information on setting up Goodcheck, please see [basic instructions](#basic-instructions).

 The rule hash contains the following __required__ keys.
 * `id`: a string to identify rules.